oaregithub/oare_mono/README.md

 yarn start
 ```

 In your browser, navigate to http://localhost:8080 and you should see the site.
-Log in using the account you created earlier and spend some time getting familiar with the site itself.
-Everything is running locally, so don't be afraid of messing anything up.
+Log in using the account you created earlier to familiarize yourself with the site itself.
+Becasue Everything is running locally, experimentation is encouraged.

 # Workflow Processes

-As you know, this team primarily works asynchronously, meaning that there are no set work hours.
-You may complete assigned tasks at your convenience, but try your best to put in as many hours as you can (within the limits discussed in your interview).
-If you have any questions regarding hours or scheduling, contact Dr. Stratford.

-This section will outline the general process that you will follow to complete tasks in the project.
-Of course, it may vary from time to time given the specifics of the tasks assigned, but this guide will serve as a useful template for most assignments.
+This section will outline the general process for code development in the project.
+Of course, it may vary from time to time given the specifics of the tasks assigned, but this guide will serve as a useful template for most code generation assignments.

 ## Regularly Update Local Code and Database